-- This course will provide an introduction to the use of computers to solve problems arising in the physical, biological, and engineering sciences.
-Various computational approaches commonly used to solve mathematical problems (including systems of linear equations, curve fitting, integration, and differential equations) will be presented.
-Both the theory and application of each numerical method will be demonstrated.
-The student will gain mathematical judgment in selecting tools to solve scientific problems through in-class examples and programming homework assignments.
+- The course will provide an introduction to using computers to solve problems arising in the physical, biological, and engineering sciences.
+Various computational approaches that are commonly used to solve mathematical problems (including systems of linear equations, curve fitting, integration, and differential equations) will be presented.
+Both the theory and application of each numerical method will be explored with in-class examples and programming homework assignments.

 - MATLAB will be used as the primary environment for numerical computation.
 An overview of MATLAB's syntax, code structure, and algorithms will be given.
-Although the subject matter of Scientific Computing has many aspects that can be made rather difficult, the material in this course is an introduction to the field and will be presented in a simple as possible way.
+The material in this course is meant as an introduction to scientific computation and will be presented as simply as possible.
 Theoretical aspects will be mentioned throught the course, but more complicated issues such as proofs of relevant theorems/schemes will not be presented.
 Applications will be emphasized.

 - Prerequisites: Differential and Integral Calculus, MATH 124 and 125 or equivalent.

 - Questions/concerns pertaining to non-sensitive issues that are emailed to either the Instructor or the Teaching Assistants will NOT be read (because of the large number of students).
 Instead, these should be brought up after lecture, during recitation, in the lab, or on the discussion board (link found under the RESOURCES tab).

 - Students are encouraged to help each other to debug code.
 Copying, sharing, or distributing code, however, is not allowed and considered cheating.
 This policy is strictly enforced using plagiarism detection software.
 Students who violate this policy will be caught, receive zero points on the assignment, and referred to the Dean if necessary.

 - 50% - weekly progamming assignments (lowest score is dropped)